PangolinPaw/scrape_news/README.md

 ```

 ### example
-Here's how you can monitor the site for all articles containing the word "low":
+Here's how you can monitor the site for all articles containing the word "low", re-checking every 5 minutes:

 ![scrape recording](https://user-images.githubusercontent.com/9369383/124463307-9f229080-dd8a-11eb-80e9-5ab6d6604d6a.gif)
 [Alternative video link](https://youtu.be/kq15_kyO-Go)